MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

 Syntax attributes establish a way to allow programmers to define operations for syntax-like usage in Move.
-Our first syntax method, `index`, allows programmers to define a group of operations that may be used as custom index accessors for their datatypes.
+Our first syntax method, `index`, allows programmers to define a group of operations that can be used as custom index accessors for their datatypes.
 These definitions allow programmers to use index syntax, such as accessing a matrix element as `m[i,j]`, all based on user definitions.
 These definitions are bespoke per-type and available implicitly for any programmer using the type, easing usage across the language.